 Gum disease is a complex dental concern caused by a bacterial infection of the gums.
 It begins as gingivitis.
 Gingivitis is a common and mild form of gum disease that causes irritation, bleeding and swollen gums.
 Dr. Hendricks may suggest the use of a prescription strength antibacterial rinses at home between visits to reduce inflammation and fight bacteria.
 Gum disease should be treated by a dentist as soon as you start to notice warning signs.
 If untreated gingivitis may develop into periodontitis.
 Periodontitis is linked to serious medical conditions like heart disease and diabetes.
 Identifying and treating gum disease as early as possible can help to avoid lengthy and costly procedures- and even tooth loss.

 - Bleeding gums or red, swollen or sore gums

 - Loose teeth

 - Mouth sores or pus between gums and teeth

 - Changes in the fit of dentures

-If you think you are suffering from gum disease at any stage, schedule an appointment with Dr. Snyder for a complete oral health checkup and professional dental cleaning.
-We encourage you to seek out restorative dentist Dr. Snyder as soon as possible to avoid further damage to your oral health.
+If you think you are suffering from gum disease at any stage, schedule an appointment with Dr. Hendricks for a complete oral health checkup and professional dental cleaning.
+We encourage you to seek out restorative dentist Dr. Hendricks as soon as possible to avoid further damage to your oral health.